nus-cs2103-AY1920S2/duke/docs/README.md

 ### `sort` - Sorts tasks chronologically

-Describe action and its outcome.
+Organises the tasks according to date and time.

 Example of usage: